jmcnally17/jmcnally17/README.md

 I am an aspiring software developer and graduate from Makers Academy coding bootcamp.
 I have an MSci Astriphysics degree from Queen Mary University of London with first class honours.
 I have a huge love of coding, always eager to learn more.
 In my spare time you'll usually find me exercising (namely rock climbing and running), gaming or meeting with my friends for a good evening at the pub.

-- 🔭 I’m currently working on Algorithms project
+- 🔭 I’m currently working on [Algorithmic Complexity](https://github.com/jmcnally17/algorithmic-complexity) project
-- 🌱 I’m currently learning Algorithms
+- 🌱 I’m currently learning Algorithmics
 - 😄 Pronouns: He/Him
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...